Patrick Mahomes: 2018 season

-Following an 89-yard touchdown pass to wide receiver Demarcus Robinson in a week 17 game against the Oakland Raiders, Mahomes became the second quarterback in NFL history to throw for 5,000 yards and 50 touchdowns.
+Following an 89-yard touchdown pass to wide receiver Demarcus Robinson in a week 17 game against the Oakland Raiders, Mahomes joined Peyton Manning as the only quarterbacks in NFL history to throw for 5,000 yards and 50 touchdowns.
 Additionally, he became one of seven players in NFL history with 5,000 passing yards in a season.
 He finished second in passing yards to Ben Roethlisberger.
 He became the first Chief since Len Dawson in 1966 to lead the league in passing touchdowns.
 He helped lead the Chiefs to a 12–4 record and their third straight division title.

 On January 12, 2019, the Chiefs defeated the Indianapolis Colts 31–13 in the Divisional Round, giving the Chiefs their first home playoff win since the 1993 season.
 Mahomes threw for 278 yards with no interceptions and rushed for one touchdown.
 The win allowed the Chiefs to host the first AFC Championship held at Arrowhead Stadium.
-Mahomes passed for 295 yards and three touchdowns, but the Chiefs lost to the New England Patriots in overtime 37–31.
+Mahomes passed for 295 yards and three touchdowns, but the Chiefs lost to the Patriots in overtime 37–31.

-Mahomes' performance for the season earned multiple awards.
+Mahomes's performance for the season earned multiple awards.
 He was named to the 2019 Pro Bowl, he was named First Team All–Pro, 2019 Best NFL Player ESPY Award, and was named Kansas City Club 101 Awards AFC Offensive Player of the Year.
 He was also named the NFL MVP, the first winner for the Chiefs in franchise history.
 He was ranked as the fourth-best player by his peers on the NFL Top 100 Players of 2019.